ehrpg/qstar/docs/quick-start.md

 * primary and secondary stats,
 * adds perks or flaws,
-* enables access to inherent abilities,
+* enables access to inherent Primary stats,
 * and may add roleplaying circumstances

 ## Perks & Flaws